Bennett Barouch, Senior Software Executive

 Vice President of Engineering, Platform Group

 IT trouble ticketing, inventorying, and change management.
 Established the company's first-ever QA team, and first-ever security engineering team.
 Eliminated over half of a huge inherited load of backlogged defects and produced the company's most reliable release to that date.
-I managed people in Northern and Southern California.
+I managed about 40 people split between Northern and Southern California.

 Yodlee, Redwood Shores, CA